DFE-Digital/education-benchmarking-and-insights/documentation/architecture/Security-Architecture.md

 ### Authorization

 Authorization is handled by the standard [ASP.NET Core claims model](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/claims?view=aspnetcore-3.1).
 Only those authenticated users with the FBIT claim will be allowed access to the restricted areas of the service.
-Currently the only area requiring authorization is Curriculum Planning.
+Currently the only functions or areas taht are intended to require authorization are:
+- Curriculum planning
+- Custom data